wise-coders/mongodb-jdbc-driver/README.md

 The driver implements a PreparedStatement where native MongoDb queries can be passed.
 Sample: 'db.myCollection.find()'.
 In the MongoPreparedStatement we start a Rhino JavaScript engine, and pass this query to the engine.
-The engine receives also an object 'db':new WrappedMongoDatabase() The WrappedMongoDatabase is a wrapper around the native MongoDatabase object, with support for Collections as native member variables.
+The engine receives also an object 'db':new WrappedMongoDatabase().

+The WrappedMongoDatabase is a wrapper around the native MongoDatabase object, with support for Collections as native member variables.
-This  make possible to do ´db.myCollection´ - otherwise it would work only ´db.getCollection('myCollection')´ The collection objects are wrapped as well into WrappedMongoCollection.
+This  make possible to do ´db.myCollection´ - otherwise it would work only ´db.getCollection('myCollection')´

+The collection objects are wrapped as well into WrappedMongoCollection.
 The reason for this is that most of the methods require Bson objects, and JavaScript will generate only Map objects.

-For example ´db.myCollection.find({'age':12})´ will result in a call of db.myCollection.find(Bson bson) with a Map instead of Bson, which will throw an error.
+For example ´´´db.myCollection.find({'age':12})´´´ will result in a call of db.myCollection.find(Bson bson) with a Map instead of Bson, which will throw an error.
 We tried various solutions for avoiding this, including java Proxy.
 If you know any better solution please let us know, we can improve the project.
 Writing the Wrapper class we added methods which receive Map objects and we take care of the conversion.